Taça Rio

 Taça Rio (English: Rio Cup) is an annual football tournament attached to Campeonato Carioca, the state football league in the Rio de Janeiro state.
 It has been organized since 1982 by the Rio de Janeiro State Football Federation.
 It has had different formats throughout its history.
-Since 2021, it has been played between clubs that finished 5th to 8th in the Taça Guanabara.
+Since 2026, it has been played between clubs that lose the quarter-finals in the Campeonato Carioca knockout phase.

 Vasco da Gama is the most successful club in the tournament's history, having won the title eleven times.

 Format

 The Taça Rio and Taça Guanabara has become, throughout its history, recognized for the various changes in its format, causing confusion for many spectators.

 Since 2021, it has been played between clubs that finished 5th to 8th in the Taça Guanabara, the first single round-robin phase of the Campeonato Carioca.
 There are two semi-finals, sixth place will face seventh and fifth will face eighth.
 The two winners compete in the final.
 All games are two-legged tie format.

+Starting in 2026, the Taça Rio will be contested between the clubs that lost the quarter-finals of the knockout phase of the Campeonato Carioca.